emlid/emlid-docs/docs/quickstart.md

 ### Intro

-In this quick tutorial we will show you how to two set up two Reach RS devices as a base and a rover with correction link over Wi-Fi.
+In this quick tutorial we will show you how to two set up two Reach RS devices as a base and a rover with correction link over Lo-Ra radio.

 !!! tip
     If you encounter any issues performing these steps, we will be happy to help at our [**community forum**](http://community.emlid.com/).